-2. Solid Waste Management and Recycling
+2. Solid Waste Management

 The James Island Public Service District provides residential collection services including weekly curbside collection of containerized refuse and once a week pickup of yard debris, man-made and metal materials.
 Containerized refuse and yard debris are packed into packer trucks, dump trucks, or transfer trailers for transport to the Charleston County Bees Ferry Landfill facility.
-Per mandate by Charleston County, manmade and metal materials are hauled to the Spring Grove Landfill at Palmetto Commerce Parkway.
+Per mandate by Charleston County, man-made and metal materials are hauled to the Spring Grove Landfill at Palmetto Commerce Parkway.
+The increased distance of landfill and transfer station sites necessitates the need for island residents to make a strong effort to reduce, reuse and/or recycle their waste.

 Currently, the Solid Waste Services Department serves over 9,000 homes and businesses on James Island.
-The Solid Waste Services Department runs an operation with a fleet of 22 vehicles, which includes 5 packer trucks, 2 Knuckle-booms (cranetype vehicles), 2 transfer trucks with 4 trailers, 4 front end loaders, 7 dump trucks and 2 pick-up trucks.
+The Solid Waste Services Department runs an operation with a fleet of 22 vehicles, which includes 5 packer trucks, 2 Knuckle-booms (crane-type vehicles), 2 transfer trucks with 4 trailers, 4 front end loaders, 7 dump trucks and 2 pick-up trucks.
 This department employs 25 employees.